 Hands Free Sensor Faucets the Cleaner Restrooms Specs

+Not only are touchless bathroom faucets, saves water, and easier to clean, but they most important prevent cross-contamination.
 Nowadays the majority of high traffic restrooms be it in Malls, Restaurants or any other public place are utilizing more and more the hands free motion sensor faucets also called touch less faucets technology.
 Such high traffic public restrooms have been an important consideration for issues related to transferring germs, studies have shown many are only visited strictly out of necessity.
 Indeed, the washroom has garnered a reputation for being an unclean location.
 For example the influenza virus is frequently found on restroom surfaces. it is easy to imagine the hundreds of

 restroom users that can be infected by touching